Call for the Best Cable, Phone and Internet Deals: 855-349-9328

 Both fixed wireless and satellite internet have their advantages based on the unique technologies each makes use of.

-Satellite internet uses a satellite orbiting the earth to transmit signals back and forth over thousands of miles to and from space, and through the atmosphere.
+Satellite internet uses satellites orbiting the earth to transmit signals over thousands of miles to and from space.

 Fixed Wireless internet signal travels over a terrestrial microwave platform.

-• Largely speaking fixed Wireless plans are not nearly as expensive as satellite internet can be.
+• Not as expensive as satellite internet can be

 Fixed Wireless vs. Mobile Broadband